Ccode-archives/Ccode/README.md

 ## Ccode
 A new, fast, and lightweight language that compiles to javascript.
 Ccode has nothing to do with any other version of C, it is a separate project.
+Go to Discussions page to get help on how to use!

 ## Supported platforms
  * linux